Soumyajeet2003/demo-first/README.md

 # demo-first
-This is first demo for github
+This is first demo for github.